kapposds/csunipi-mobile/README.md

 * This application communicates with a web **API** to get data and therefore work normally.
 In order to setup the server side project, visit https://github.com/kapposds/csunipi-api
 * Ionic Framework utilizes **npm** package manager for its dependencies, which comes with **Node.js** version >=6 (visit https://nodejs.org/en/download/)
 * This guide assumes you already have an <u>emulator/real device</u> setup for Android or iOS.
 Details about **requirements** to **deploy** an Ionic Framework app, can be found on https://ionicframework.com/docs/intro/deploying/
 * However the app is only tested for android yet.
-For more information about related requirements (i.e. JDK, Android Studio, Android SDK dependencies) to add a platform and therefore build on **android** visit https://cordova.apache.org/docs/en/latest/guide/platforms/android/
+For more information about related requirements (i.e. JDK, Android Studio, Android SDK dependencies) to add a platform and therefore build on **android** visit https://cordova.apache.org/docs/en/latest/guide/platforms/android/ .
+In most cases its nescessary to install Android SDK Platform Tools, your Android Platform version , Android Support Repository, Google Repository, Google Play Services through SDK Manager.

 ## Installation
 * Open a terminal and type `npm install -g ionic` to install globally Ionic CLI